 Commercial Electrical Switchboard Upgrade Services in Melbourne - Teoma

-In Australia, electricians must adhere to strict safety and compliance standards when working on electrical installations.
+In Victoria, commercial electricians must adhere to strict safety and compliance standards when installing or repairing commercial switchboards.
 These standards are outlined in various regulations and codes of practice.

-The following checklist covers some common aspects of switchboard safety:
+The following checklist covers some common aspects of commercial switchboard safety:

 1. Licensing and Certification

-• Confirm that your qualifications are up-to-date, and you are authorised to perform electrical work.
+• Confirm their qualifications are current and they’re legally authorised to carry out electrical work.

 2. Compliance with Standards